omergamliel3/omergamliel3/README.md

 ### Hi there, I'm Omer 👋

-## I'm a Self-taught developer, Football addict, and Sport enthusiast
+## I'm a Self-taught developer, Football and Sport enthusiast

 - 🌱 I’m currently learning python and node js
 - 👯 I’m looking to collaborate with other developers